Skip to main content

 Why Are Financial Statements Important?

-Financial statements provide easy-to-understand, standardized insights into your company’s financial performance, capital structure, and cash flow.
+Financial statements provide standardized insights into your company’s financial performance, capital structure, and cash flow.
 Stakeholders need this information to:

-The Process Of Preparing Financial Statements
+Preparing Financial Statements

 When preparing financial statements, you have two options:

-You may see large companies prepare financial statements following GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards).
+Large companies prepare financial statements following GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards).

 Step 1: Prepare a Trial Balance